 FOR IMMEDIATE RELEASE:

-LAS VEGAS – The Southern Nevada Health District is reporting its first human case of West Nile virus in Southern Nevada in 2016.
-The individual, a female over the age of 50, was hospitalized with the more serious neuroinvasive form of the illness and has since been released.
+LAS VEGAS — The Southern Nevada Health District is reporting its first human case of West Nile virus in Southern Nevada in 2017.
+The individual, a male over the age of 50, has the more serious neuroinvasive form of the illness.
 The Health District will not provide additional information regarding this individual.
-There was one reported West Nile case in 2015.
-Additional updated information is posted on the Health District website: West Nile Surveillance.
+There were two reported West Nile cases and three cases of St. Louis Encephalitis, a similar mosquito-borne illness, in 2016.

 The Southern Nevada Health District serves as the local public health authority for Clark County, Boulder City, Henderson, Las Vegas, Mesquite and North Las Vegas.
 The agency safeguards the public health of the community’s residents and visitors through innovative programs, regulations, and initiatives focused on protecting and promoting their health and well-being.
 More information about the Health District, its programs, services, and the regulatory oversight it provides is available at www.SNHD.info.